-Latest comScore report shows Android and iOS growing while other OSes slipAlex Wagner - Deputy Managing Editor, News Desk
+Latest comScore report shows Android and iOS growing while other OSes slipAlex Wagner - Editorial Director of News and Content

 Looks like it's about time to once again take a peek at the latest mobile market share figures.
 Today comScore posted its report on the wireless market for the three-month period ending November 2011 and, unsurprisingly, Android is once again the king of the mobile OS hill.
 Google's little green robot finished November with a market share of 46.9 percent, which is a 3.1 percent jump from August 2011.
 Apple's iOS is the only other platform in the pack to see any growth during the three-month period, growing 1.4 percent to a total share of 28.7 percent.
 Moving on, we've got RIM in third place with 16.1 percent, a 3.3 percent drop compared to August.
 Rounding out the group is Microsoft with 5.2 percent (0.5 percent decrease) and Symbian at 1.5 percent (0.3 percent drop).
 Overall, comScore reports that the total number of smartphone owners grew 8 percent during this three-month period, bringing the number to a total of 91.4 million people.